Anti-monarchy campaigners call Edward’s ‘disinterest’ in reparations an insult

 Edward and Sophie are due to carry out just two engagements in Saint Lucia on Tuesday after the last-minute postponement of their trip to Grenada.

+The earl and countess are due to meet with commonwealth military veterans, the Red Cross and St John’s Ambulance personnel at the high commisioner’s residence, before travelling to the governor general’s residence for a Duke of Edinburgh award event.

-Tuesday’s arrangements are again due to be private events, as the couple are still yet to hold a public engagement on their Caribbean tour.
+The couple are still yet to hold a public walkabout on their Caribbean tour.

 The couple’s trip comes after the Duke and Duchess of Cambridge were criticised for some elements of their recent Caribbean tour, deemed to hark back to colonial days.